NotTooScareyShellScripts/getMythProgram.sh/README.md

 **DEPENDS on a recent bash and the xmlstarlet program.

 ***SCRIPT IS INTENTIONALLY VERBOSE RIGHT NOW UNTIL NEAR COMPLETION
-***NOTE PRODUCTION READY.
+***NOTE THIS IS *NOT* PRODUCTION READY.
 FIRST RELEASE IN TESTING and ONLY COVERS A NARROW TIMESLOT RIGHT NOW.

 #eg use: